Amart85/dp-090-databricks-ml/Instructions/Exercises/05-Horovod.md

         - **Min workers**: 1
         - **Max workers**: 2
     - **Driver node type**: Same as worker node
     - **Terminate after**: 30 minutes of inactivity

-7. Wait for the cluster to be created.
+7. Wait for the cluster to be created and started.
 It may take a minute or two.

 > **Note**: If your cluster fails to start, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned.
 See [CPU core limit prevents cluster creation](https://docs.microsoft.com/azure/databricks/kb/clusters/azure-core-limit) for details.
 If this happens, you can try deleting your workspace and creating a new one in a different region.
 You can specify a region as a parameter for the setup script like this: `./setup.ps1 eastus`.